vic-ma/howtodismantle.github.io/_posts/2024-03-15-The-ultimate-SAP-Ninja-guide-on-how-to-handle-multiple-BAPI-returns.md

 With the help of our sample BAPI, `BAPI_PRODORD_GET_DETAIL`, we can retrieve multiple tables that are related to a certain production order.
 Let's assume we want to retrieve the two tables `COMPONENT` (for the materials used in the production order) and `HEADER` (with additional information of the production order).

 For the `COMPONENT` table, we use the regular data source output.
 For the `HEADER` table, we need a variable list.
-The screenshot shows how the variable list is created.
-The trick is, that the column names must exactly match the names of the SAP table column you want to extract.
-Here in the example we only use 4 columns.
-We also must must match the correct data type.
+The following screenshot shows how to create the variable list.
+The trick is that the column names must exactly match the names of the SAP table column you want to extract.
+In this example, we only use 4 columns.
+We also must match the correct data type.

 ![image](/assets/2024-03-15/010.png)

 Let's go to the SAP data source.
-We usually use the reserved word @RETVAL to make the output of a table the output of the data source.
-So we do with COMPONENT table.
-For the HEADER table we just use the @-character followed by the name of the variable list.
-This let's the data source put the table into that variable list.
-Because we used the same column names the data source knows, in which column to put the data.
+Usually, we use the reserved word `@RETVAL` to make the output of the data source equal the output of the table.
+We do the same with the `COMPONENT` table.

+For the `HEADER` table, we just use the `@` character, followed by the name of the variable list.
+This lets the data source put the table into that variable list.
+Because we used the same column names, that the data source knows which column to put the data in.

-Here's the correct XQL and screenshot of the data source during design time.
+Here's the correct XQL and a screenshot of the data source:

 {% highlight sql %}
 EXECUTE FUNCTION 'BAPI_PRODORD_GET_DETAIL'